Gear GuideBy Multiday Running Editorial TeamUpdated May 12, 2026

 5 Best Headlamps for Ultrarunning (2026)

-The best headlamps for ultramarathons and multiday races — tested for brightness, battery life, comfort, and reliability through the dark hours.
+The best headlamps for ultramarathons and multiday races — selected for usable brightness, battery life, comfort, and reliability through the dark hours.

 Disclosure:We may earn a commission through links on this page.
 This doesn't affect our rankings or recommendations.
 We only recommend products we'd use ourselves.